daveshap/BurnoutRecoveryIndex/README.md

 ## Purpose
 This project aims to create a reliable self-assessment inventory to measure burnout without medical interventions.
 The Burnout Recovery Index provides individuals with an objective tool to assess their current level of burnout and track changes over time.

+## Methodology
+The assessment is based on:
+- Likert-scale questions (1-5 rating)
+- Bipolar question pairs (positive and negative framing)
+- Split-half consistency to reduce response bias
+- 12 categories of symptoms typically associated with burnout

+This approach helps overcome agreement bias and provides a more accurate picture of an individual's burnout state.

 ## Interpretation

 The Burnout Recovery Index is calculated based on responses to 240 questions across 12 categories.
 Each category contains 20 questions: 10 positively framed (Set A) and 10 negatively framed (Set B).